Do Eggs Belong in a Gout Diet?

 Eggs, despite their small size, are very filling.
 They contain a lot of protein, and protein is by far the most satiating macronutrient.
 This is why they have a high satiety index rating.
 The index helps to evaluate a food’s ability to create feelings of fullness and hence limit later calorie consumption.

 Eating eggs instead of bagels for breakfast enhanced feelings of fullness in one study of 30 overweight women.
 It also caused them to eat fewer calories for the next 36 hours.

 How Should I Buy My Eggs?

-I remember when I was 8 years old and I visited my grand-mother’s village in Cephalonia, population of 22.
-She showed me the entire process of a chicken carrying her eggs and we use to visit her nest everyday to check up on her until she laid them until the time was right for the chicks to come out!
+I remember when I was 8 years old and I visited my grandmother’s village in Cephalonia, a population of 22.
+She showed me the entire process of a chicken carrying her eggs.
+We used to visit her nest every day to check up on her until she laid them until the time was right for the chicks to come out!
 Wow!

 Posted by Spiro Koulouris